-The landlord is entitled to an order of possession based on unpaid rent.
+The landlord is entitled to an order of possession based on unpaid September 2019 rent.

-The landlord is entitled to a monetary order for unpaid September 2019 rent.
+The landlord is entitled to a monetary order based on unpaid September 2019 rent.

 The landlord is entitled to filing fee costs.

 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.